Openpalm/uts_targzip/README.md

 given timestamped files, it would group and tarball the files.

-# run in directory containing target files
+# usage

-groups files according to target date by day.
+run in directory containing target files

-test using the awk test script and provided files..
+try the test using the awk test script and provided files.